Research Projects

 Environmental Perceptions and Traffic Crashes

-This study examines the relationship between the perceived built environment and traffic crashes, utilizing computer vision techniques and machine learning methods.
-Our results indicate that the perceived beauty, safety, and wealthiness of the built environment are negatively associated with non-motorist crash risk, whereas the perceived liveliness, depression, and boredom of the environment have positive correlations.
-The findings can shed insights into the mechanistic intersection of environmental perceptions and traffic safety.
+This study investigates the relationship between the perceived built environment and traffic crashes by employing computer vision techniques and machine learning methods.
+The findings offer insights into the mechanistic intersection of environmental perceptions and traffic safety.

 Paper: Perceived built environment and non-motorist crashes: An exploration with street view imagery